 Sightsavers has carried out an eye screening project at the Kakuma refugee camp in Turkana, north-western Kenya, helping to diagnose and treat eye problems among the camp’s residents.
+The screenings were part of Sightsavers’ CATCH project, funded by UK aid.

 Because of their status as refugees, many residents are unable to leave the compound, so they rely on visiting health workers to treat them.